wintercooled/dotnetcoreDynamicJSON-RPC/README.md

 ### How to use it in your project

-If you want to use it in your project: just take the code from the dotnetcoreDynamicJSON-RPC.cs file and drop that in your project.
+If you want to use it in your project: just take the code from the dotnetcoreDynamicJSON-RPC.cs file and drop that in your project (plus add a reference to Newtonsoft.Json in your project's [.csproj](https://github.com/wintercooled/dotnetcoreDynamicJSON-RPC/blob/master/dotnetcoreDynamicJSON-RPC.csproj) file).
 That's it.
 Declare an instance of it using the dynamic keyword and you are ready to go:

 ```dynamic dynamicJSON = new dotnetcoreDynamicJSON_RPC(url, port, user, pword);```